ervinne13/gg-basic-web-frontend-development/.history/modules/css/desigining-components_20190704160723.md

 ```

 Check your webpage and change the size of the browser, then refresh.
 You should see that your image will show/hide depending on the screen size now.

-## Next Lesson

-Now that we know about design and a bit about media queries.
-Let's revisit css layouts, this time though, while considering responsiveness.

-Our next lesson would be Responsive CSS Layouts, [click here](/modules/css/css-layout-responsive.md) to go to the next lesson.